xcsf-dev/xcsf/python/README.md

   for scalability on complex Boolean problems" https://doi.org/10.1162/EVCO_a_00167

 ### Neural Networks

-Condition output layers should be ```'n-init': 1```.
+Condition output layers should be set to a single neuron, i.e., ```'n-init':
+1```.
+A classifier matches an input if this output neuron is greater than 0.5.

-Rule output layers should be ```'n-init': 1 + binary``` where binary is the number of outputs required to output binary actions.
-For example, for 8 actions, 3 binary outputs are required and the output layer should be of size 4.
+When used to represent conditions and actions within a single network ("rules") the output layers should be ```'n-init': 1 + binary``` where binary is the number of outputs required to output binary actions.
+For example, for 8 actions, 3 binary outputs are required and the output layer should contain 4 neurons.
+Again, the neuron states of the action outputs are discretised with threshold 0.5.

 See [Neural Network Initialisation](#neural-network-initialisation).